Pecatonica River – East Branch – Blanchardville

 - Hwy 78 to River Road: 6.4 miles.
 A good prospect with several nice outcrops.

 - River Road to Argyle Boat Launch: 7.4 miles.
-Also a good prospect with more outcrops.
-Alternative take-out at River Street.
+A good stretch with impressive outcrops.

-- Argyle Boat Launch to Blackhawk Memorial Park: 8.3 miles.
-Not as nice as previous sections but still good.
+- Argyle River Street to Blackhawk Memorial Park: 8.3 miles.
+No outcrops and a lot of farm scenery.
+Not as nice as previous sections but still decent.

 - Hwy M to Cisserville Road: 6.4 miles.
 Probably uninteresting.